dominicbeesley/blitter-65xx-code/src/examples/blitter/README.txt

 mask byte of a row, here it used to only show the bits that we want in the left most pixels.

+## 4. BLIT1

+This example blits some sprite data contained in a sprite data file onto the screen.
+The sprites are plotted without a mask.
+The dimensional information for the sprite is hard-coded.

+20 - load the sprite data file to memory this loads the data into bank 2

+30 - draw a random background

+580 - the EXEC_B is added to draw data through channel B

+660 - the DATA_A register is loaded with FF to allow all data to pass to the screen unmasked.

+It is possible, because this example is unmasked to change the FUNCGEN setting and completely ignore the Channel A masks.
+That is left as an exercise for the reader.

+## 5. BLIT2

+This example blits a sprite at different horizontal pixel alignments within a character cell and demonstrates an edge case that must be handled where there is a shift and the number of mask bytes in a row is not equal to the sprite data width in bytes divided by the number of bits per pixel.

+520 the width of this sprite in bytes is 5 (20 pixels) the width of the mask is 3 bytes (24 pixels).

+590 EXEC_A is added

+660-670 because the mask width and sprite data width do not align we need to add a fiddle to the LAST_MASK to always allow the first 4 bytes and mask the second half.
+This only occurs where the sprite data is so aligned.

+## 6. BLIT 3

 # References